West Nile Virus FAQs & Basics

 More Information

 You can search for your local mosquito and vector control agency information on the Westnile.ca.gov homepage.
-Simply click the “Lookup Local Vector Agency” button at the top of the page and search using your ZIP code.
+Simply click the “Look Up Local Vector Agency” button at the top of the page and search using your ZIP code.

 In 2000, CDPH and other agencies in California expanded the statewide mosquito-borne virus surveillance program to enhance the state's ability to detect WNV.
-The California West Nile virus surveillance system includes human case detection, mosquito testing, dead bird testing, and monitoring of sentinel chickens.
-CDPH works with local vector control agencies and health departments to detect and monitor WNV activity and respond with enhanced mosquito control and public outreach to reduce the risk of WNV transmission.
+The California West Nile virus surveillance system includes human and horse case detection, mosquito testing, dead bird testing, and monitoring of sentinel chickens.
+CDPH works with local vector control agencies and health departments throughout California to detect and monitor WNV activity and respond with enhanced mosquito control and public outreach to reduce the risk of WNV transmission.